-- (b) The structure shall be at least 60 m from the boundary of the property on which it is to be erected. - (c) The structure shall be at least 90 m from the centre line of a street. - (d) The erection of the structure shall be approved by the Department of Forestry & Agriculture and the Department of Environment & Lands. - (2) No development for residential use shall be permitted within 600 m of an existing structure designed to contain more than five animal units unless the development is first approved by the Department of Forestry & Agriculture.
+- a) The structure shall be at least 600 m from a residence (except a farm residence), from an area designated for residential use in an approved Plan, and from a Provincial or federal Park. - b) The structure shall be at least 60 m from the boundary of the property on which it is to be erected. - c) The structure shall be at least 90 m from the center line of a street. - d) The erection of the structure shall be approved by the Department of Rural, Agriculture and Northern Development and the Department of the Environment. - 2) No development for residential use shall be permitted within 600 m of an existing structure designed to contain more than five animal units unless the development is first approved by the Department of Rural, Agricultural and Northern Development.

-41. Lot Area
+41. LOT AREA

-- (1) No lot shall be reduced in area, either by the conveyance or alienation of any portion thereof or otherwise, so that any building or structure on such lot shall have a lot coverage that exceeds, or a front yard, rear yard, side yard, frontage or lot area that is less than that permitted by these Regulations for the zone in which such lot is located. - (2) Where any part of a lot is required by these Regulations to be reserved as a yard, it shall continue to be so used regardless of any change in the ownership of the lot or any part thereof, and shall not be deemed to form part of an adjacent lot for the purpose of computing the area thereof available for building purposes.
+- (1) No lot shall be reduced in area, either by the conveyance or alienation of any portion thereof or otherwise, so that any building or structure on such lot shall have a lot coverage that exceeds, or a frontage or lot area that is less than that permitted by these Regulations for the zone in which such lot is located. - (2) Where any part of a lot is required by these Regulations to be reserved as a yard, it shall continue to be so used regardless of any change in the ownership of the lot or any part thereof, and shall not be deemed to form part of an adjacent lot for the purpose of computing the area thereof available for building purposes.